Suspension of Jimmy Kimmel Live!: Trump administration

-President Trump, a frequent critic of Kimmel and other late-night comedians dating to his first presidency, responded to Kimmel's suspension on Truth Social on September 18, deriding Kimmel and Stephen Colbert (whose CBS program, The Late Show with Stephen Colbert, was cancelled on July 17 and is set to end after the 2025–26 television season), and calling on NBC to fire both Tonight Show host Jimmy Fallon and Late Night host Seth Meyers.
+President Trump, a frequent critic of Kimmel and other late-night comedians dating to his first presidency, responded to Kimmel's suspension on Truth Social on September 18, deriding Kimmel and Stephen Colbert (whose CBS program, The Late Show with Stephen Colbert, was cancelled on July 17 and ended on May 21, 2026), and calling on NBC to fire both Tonight Show host Jimmy Fallon and Late Night host Seth Meyers.
 In subsequent days, Trump made several remarks reiterating support for punitive regulatory actions against media outlets for what he perceives as negative coverage, claiming without evidence that the networks are "an arm of the Democrat[ic] party" and that he "read ... that the networks were 97% against me", that critical coverage of him was "illegal", and that "dishonesty" would be grounds for broadcast outlets to have their licenses revoked.
 Trump praised FCC chairman Brendan Carr, calling him "outstanding" and a "tough guy" who "loves our country".
 White House press secretary Karoline Leavitt denied that pressure from the Trump administration prompted Kimmel's suspension, asserting in a Fox News interview that "the decision to fire Jimmy Kimmel and to cancel his show came from executives at ABC".
 The official White House Rapid Response account on X (formerly Twitter) celebrated the suspension: "They're doing their viewers a favor.
 Jimmy is a sick freak!"

 CNN reported that Carr reacted to the news of the suspension with a celebratory dancing GIF from The Office.
 On the same day, Glee actor Kevin McHale, after reposting another tweet that framed right-wing attacks on the media as attacks on the First Amendment, posted on X, "This was all in Project 2025, btw." to which Carr replied on September 18 with a GIF of Jack Nicholson nodding from the movie Anger Management.

 In a September 18 appearance on The Scott Jennings Radio Show, Carr suggested further action against ABC's The View, asserting that the daytime panel talk show (which the network produces through its news division and features discussions on current events and pop culture) could be in violation of equal time rules.
 However, the program had featured both liberal and conservative political figures, and its hosts included Alyssa Farah Griffin, a former strategic communications director and assistant during the first Trump administration, and Ana Navarro, a former Republican political strategist.
 In addition, the cited rule only requires broadcasters to provide comparable time and placement for opposing candidates, not necessarily "programs identical to the initiating candidate".
 The hosts of The View had themselves been criticized for not initially discussing the Kimmel suspension on the show, but they did on the September 22 broadcast, with host Whoopi Goldberg saying, "Did y'all really think we weren't going to talk about Jimmy Kimmel?
 I mean, have you watched the show over the last 29 seasons?
 No one silences us."